 - Parents, guardians, family, or friends are not permitted in the classroom area.
 The reception area is available for anyone waiting for a student to complete his/her classroom appointments. - Students must understand that when they enter the Charter School classroom, they are to complete their work and leave the classroom.
 Re-entry into the classroom area will require permission from the reception staff.
 Students must always wear their IDs while on campus.
 Cell phones must be on vibrate or off.
-Phone calls need to be made in the reception area to avoid distraction or disruption of other students.
+Phone calls need to be - made in the reception area to avoid distraction or disruption of other students.

-Dress code:
+Dress Code:

-To maintain a safe environment that reflects our school's mission to include and respect all students and families, the following items may not be worn at our school sites or events sponsored by our school:
+To maintain a safe, inclusive, and respectful environment, the following items may not be worn at our school sites or events sponsored by our school:

-- Sports team apparel may not be worn. - Clothing may not depict, imply, advertise alcohol, drugs, tobacco, knives, or firearms. - Clothing may not state, imply, or depict hate speech/ imagery targeting groups based on race, ethnicity, gender, sexual orientation, gender identity, or religious affiliation.

-• Clothing may not depict or imply pornography, nudity, or sexual acts.
+- Sports team apparel may not be worn. - Clothing may not depict, imply, or advertise alcohol, drugs, tobacco, knives, or firearms. - Clothing may not state, imply, or depict hate speech/imagery targeting groups based on race, ethnicity, gender, sexual orientation, gender identity, or religious affiliation. - Clothing may not depict or imply pornography, nudity, or sexual acts.